 - Mycobacterial disease control

-- Epidemiology Seminar, PATH527, every semester
+- Epidemiology Seminar, PATH527, every spring

 - Principles and Methods of Epidemiology, PATH517, every fall